Nonequilibrium dual-boson approach: Reference system

 Below we focus on steady state and consider a reference system of size small enough that exact diagonalization can be employed.
 For larger systems more advanced methods (e.g. matrix product states~\cite{dorda_auxiliary_2015}) may be used.
+We note that while MPS is only works for 1d problems, this does not impose limitation on the dimensionality of original (physical) problem, because any number and geometry of couplings in the physical problem can be mapped onto effectively 1d formulation in auxiliary reference system with only two (for Fermi) or one (for Bose) baths.